flanagan-lab/syngnathus-selection-comp/README.md

       - _*_ There will be one male and female .csv file for only two of the three species (`_floridae` and `_fuscus`). _S. scovelli_ does not have a file in this format as the publically accesible dataset already contains information about reproductive fitness and mating success.

 ### Data Availability
-The raw data files containing raw genotyping sequences generated from a 3130xl Genetic Analyzer for _Synganthus fuscus_ are archived for review purposes on Zenodo (DOI: 10.5281/zenodo.14053624).
+The raw data files containing raw genotyping sequences generated from a 3130xl Genetic Analyzer for _Synganthus fuscus_ are archived on Zenodo (https://zenodo.org/records/14053624).

 ## Navigating this repository
 The analysis is documented in a series of RMarkdown documents.